2020 Broadcom MASTERS Winners and Finalists

 Society for Science & the Public and Broadcom Foundation are proud to announce the 30 finalists in the 2020 Broadcom MASTERS® — the nation’s premier STEM competition for middle school students.
-The finalists will compete in the first ever Virtual Broadcom MASTERS from October 16-21, participating in team challenges in addition to being judged on their science research projects.
+The finalists competed in the first ever Virtual Broadcom MASTERS from October 16-21, participated in team challenges in addition to being judged on their science research projects.

 The finalists include 14 girls and 16 boys covering 16 states and representing 29 schools.
-All finalists receive a $500 cash award and will compete for over $100,000 in prizes.View the Press Release
+All finalists received a $500 cash award and competed for over $100,000 in prizes.View the Press Release

 8th Grade, Saint Joseph Catholic Middle School

 Project Background: Every day, people in Utah send an average of about five pounds of waste per person to landfills.
 “Much of this comes from single-use plastics, which could easily be replaced by bioplastics,” says Madilyne.
 Bioplastics are made with materials from renewable resources, instead of fossil fuels.
 One example is polylactic acid, or PLA.
 That plastic is durable and works in 3D printing.
 The waste could also be recycled if it were sorted properly, she notes.
 However, lots of PLA comes from fermented corn or sugar.
 Those crops need land for growing, and that can have impacts on the environment.
 Corn and sugar also have other uses.
 So, Madilyne set out to make PLA from something that was otherwise going to be thrown away — compost materials.